State Law Protection

 You can cancel the transaction and get a full refund.
 This must be done within a reasonable time.

-You can sue for your actual economic loss.
-If the act was declared deceptive by rule or court decision, you can get triple damages (3x) or $200, whichever is greater.
+If the act was previously declared deceptive by an Ohio rule or court decision, you can get triple your actual damages (3x) or $200, whichever is greater.
+This severely punishes businesses that break established rules.

 Non-Economic Damages